This course is open for applications.

 - Tariff points: 112

-- Relevant subjects: Subjects that meet the science requirement for this course: Biology, Human Biology, Chemistry, PE.
-For further information and advice please contact Admissions.
+- Relevant subjects: Subjects that meet the Science requirement for this course: Biology, Human Biology, Chemistry, PE.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.